 AO1 Read, understand and respond to texts.
 Students should be able to: maintain a critical style and develop an informed personal response use textual references, including quotations, to support and illustrate interpretations.
-AO2 Analyse the language, form and structure used by a writer to create meaning and effects, using relevant subject terminology where appropriate.
+AO2 Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate.
 AO3 Show understanding of the relationships between texts and the contexts in which they were written.
+AO4 Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.